-This is the standard model used in all non-multi-channel reports you see in Google Analytics(!)
+* This is the standard model used in all non-multi-channel reports you see in Google Analytics.

-Last AdWords Click
+Last Google Ads Click

-This model attributes 100% of the conversion value to the most recent AdWords ad that was clicked prior to conversion.
+This model attributes 100% of the conversion value to the most recent Google ad that was clicked prior to conversion.
 It is intended for us if you want to find out which of your ads close the most conversions.

 This model attributes 100% of the conversion value to the first channel the customer interacted with.
 It could be used if you are aiming to raise awareness with your campaigns and ads, and place more value in first interactions.

 This model gives equal attribution to each interaction on the path to conversion.
-It could be useful if your aim is to maintain contact and awareness through every stage of the buying cycle.
-(But still use with caution!)
+It could be useful if your aim is to maintain contact and awareness through every stage of the buying cycle (but still use with caution!).

 This model gives more credit to the touchpoints closest to the conversion in terms of time, and less to those further away.
 This model is useful if you value those actions that are closer to the conversion, or if you have a shorter buying cycle.

-Time Decay is more useful as a standard option, but if you have a particularly long buying cycle, or are worried about channels such as social getting very little attribution, then it could cause trouble.
+Time decay is more useful as a standard option, but if you have a particularly long buying cycle, or are worried about channels such as social getting very little attribution, then it could cause trouble.

 This model allows you to split the attribution by varying amounts.
 By default, GA will assign 40% to the first and last interaction and 20% to interactions in the middle.
 This model is useful if you most value the first and last interactions, but still want to give attribution to the touchpoints in-between.